cedricjamesm/TechWeek2024AppSchedule/README.md

 # Tech Week Schedule App

-Tech Week Schedule is an Android application developed by Karim and [Your Name].
+Tech Week Schedule is an Android application developed by Karim and Cedric.
 This app provides users with a convenient way to view the schedule for Tech Week at school, displaying the daily activities planned for each day.

 ## Features